AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-technologies.md

 * Update
 * Uninstall
 * See the current status
-* Access more detailed information (e.g. symbolic name, version, location, etc) about the specific bundles
+* Access more detailed information (for example, symbolic name, version, location, etc) about the specific bundles

 See [Configuring OSGi for AEM as a Cloud Service](/help/implementing/deploying/configuring-osgi.md) for more information.